laprej/laprej-www/courses/rpi-csci-2500-2017-fall.md

 while a third does nothing, that student should not expect the same score as the rest of the team.

-**Late Assignments Policy**: Three late days are permitted for assignments.
-They will be consumed in whole day increments.
+**Late Assignments Policy**: All students begin the semester with three initial late days that can be used for late submissions.
+These are consumed in whole day increments.
 In other words, if you are one hour late, that will count as one day.
-25 hours late will count as two days, etc. Once these are exhausted, late assignments will not be graded.
+25 hours late will count as two days, etc.  Additional late days may be earned via iClicker points gained in lecture.
+You may not use more than three late days per assignment.
+Once your late days are exhausted or you have exceeded three late days, late assignments will not be graded.

 **Missed Quiz Policy**: Missed quizzes can only be made up under the following circumstances: